laluzmcortes/luzcortes1/README.md

 I have always loved to learn and because of that I am prepared myself in several areas like planning, marketing, sales, contracting, leadership and have four university degrees: Civil Engineering, Roads, Structures and International Businesses.
 Now I am walking a new path through coding which I find challenging, interesting and useful in the new life I am in.

+Something fun about me: I always feel happy and energetic to live life in a better way.

 ## ***Quick Facts***
 * Creative
 * Passionate